rmsharp/instructor-training/_episodes/08-memory.md

 > and that they therefore must be stupid.
 {: .callout}

+> ## A Corollary for Novices
+>
+> Students generally are _far_ too satisfied to not understand key points
+> and remain confused.
+If students remain confused, they are far less likely
+> to adopt our "good enough" practices at the conclusion of the workshop.
+{: .callout}

 The graph model of knowledge explains why helping learners make connections is as important as introducing them to facts.
 The more people you know in a group,